RNS Chartered Accountants and GDPR Compliance

 - processed in an appropriate manner to maintain security

-What are RNS Chartered Accountants doing to prepare for GDPR?
+What has RNS Chartered Accountants done to prepare for GDPR?

-We’re constantly improving the technical and organisational security measures we have in place to protect your data and are working hard to ensure we’ll be fully compliant with GDPR when it comes into force.
+We are constantly improving the technical and organisational security measures we have in place to protect your data and ensure we are fully compliant with GDPR.
+The work we are doing will also assist with your own compliance obligations regarding any customer data held within RNS Chartered Accountants.

-Under the terms of GDPR, RNS Chartered Accountants will collect, store and process personal data (e.g. contact details, bank account details, email addresses, National Insurance, passport, payroll and PAYE numbers).
+Under the terms of GDPR, RNS Chartered Accountants will only collect, store and process personal data required to perform the Services provided by RNS Chartered Accountants (e.g. contact details, bank account details, email addresses, National Insurance, passport, payroll and PAYE numbers).
 We will not collect, store or process data that is labelled as sensitive under GDPR.

-Here are some of the ways we are ensuring that we’re fully GDPR compliant by May 2018:
+Here are some of the ways we are ensuring that we are fully GDPR compliant.

 Awareness & accountability